-(b) Compensation/Assignment for Teaching an Online Course.
+(iv) Compensation/Assignment for Teaching an Online Course.
 For teaching an online course under an extra compensation appointment, an employee shall be paid no less than \$1,000 per credit hour, plus 1/50 of such extra compensation per student enrolled over 50.
-For purposes of this Policy, a "section equivalent" of an online course shall be defined as an enrollment of between one and 50 students.
+For purposes of this Policy, a -section equivalent of an online course shall be defined as an enrollment of between one and 50 students.
 If an online course is taught in-load, the employee shall receive a .25 FTE assignment for teaching 1 - 50 students, plus an additional .005 FTE assignment for each student enrolled in the same course between 51 and 200.
-An employee teaching an online section of more than 200 students in load shall receive a 1.0 FTE plus extra compensation of 1/50 of the amount that would be paid for one section equivalent of an extra-compensation online course pursuant to this paragraph per student enrolled over 200.
+An employee teaching an online section of more than 200 students in load shall receive a 1.0 FTE plus extra compensation of 1/50 of the amount that would be paid for one section equivalent of an extracompensation online course pursuant to this paragraph per student enrolled over 200.
 Whether an online course is taught in load or as an extra compensation assignment, if the university provides at least one teaching assistant per section equivalent in courses with enrollments over 50, no extra compensation or additional FTE assignment per student will be required for any section equivalent for which a teaching assistant is provided.

-(c) Assignment percentages and compensation set forth in this paragraph are based on a three-credit-hour course.
-Assignment percentages and compensation for courses of fewer or more than three credit hours shall be prorated.

-(C) The parties recognize the need in certain limited circumstances to video capture lectures for the educational benefit of students.
+- (v) Assignment percentages and compensation set forth in this paragraph are based on a three-credit-hour course.
+Assignment percentages and compensation for courses of fewer or more than three credit hours shall be prorated. - (vi) The parties recognize the need in certain limited circumstances to video capture lectures for the educational benefit of students.
 Reasonable efforts will be made at the time of annual/semester assignment to accommodate employees who do not wish to have lectures or discussions recorded.
 If an employee teaches courses in a room equipped for recording of class lectures and discussions, the University will make reasonable efforts to insure that the recording of the lecture or discussion does not interfere with classroom instruction.
 Such efforts will include insuring that equipment used for recording is unobtrusive and maintained in good working order and that students in the classroom are informed in advance by the University that lectures and discussions will be recorded and distributed online.
 No one who is not enrolled in the section(s) being recorded will be granted access to recorded lectures and discussions in that class except as approved by the employee.
 The University shall make reasonable efforts to insure that recorded lectures cannot be downloaded for further distribution.
-Following the final examination date published by the University for that class section, all student access to recorded lectures and discussions will be blocked and all recordings will be erased unless the employee requests a copy for his or her own use.
+Following the final examination date published by the University for that Class Section, all student access to recorded lectures and discussions will be blocked and all recordings will be erased unless the employee requests a copy for his or her own use.
 Such recordings shall not be used to evaluate an employee's teaching unless the employee elects to submit such recordings as part of the annual evaluation process.
 Notwithstanding the recording or distribution of class lectures or discussion pursuant to this paragraph, the copyright in such instructional material shall remain the property of the employee.
-Whether or not lectures and discussions are recorded and made available to students online, the employee shall have academic freedom to determine grades, including whether attendance and participation will be a factor in students' grades.
+Whether or not lectures and discussions are recorded and made available to students online, the employee shall have academic freedom to determine grades, including whether attendance and participation will be a factor in students' grades. - (11) When an employee is assigned to teach a face-to-face or a hybrid course as an overload assignment, being a course for credit in addition to their full regular assignment, the compensation for the overload assignment will be a minimum of \$1,000.00 per credit hour for the course.